Skip to main content

 • Avoid interrupting or attacking your partner.

-Lastly, remember that change is a process.
+• Be patient with yourself and your partner.
+Change is a process.
 There may be setbacks along the way, and that’s perfectly OK.
-If you get deterred from your goal, it’s never too late to jump back in.
+Even if you get behind on your milestones, it’s never too late to jump back in.

 Frequently asked questions

 Common New Year’s resolutions that people make involve improving their physical health.
-This is followed by losing weight, changing eating habits, and personal growth.
+Other popular goals include losing weight, changing eating habits, and personal growth.

-Healthy New Year’s resolutions usually fall into two categories: eliminating a bad habit or adding a new, healthy habit.
-Some people even do both.
-Examples of healthy New Year’s resolutions include reaching a comfortable weight, cutting down on alcohol, quitting smoking, and starting a daily meditation practice.
+“Healthy” New Year’s resolutions usually fall into two categories: breaking a bad habit or adding a new, positive habit.
+Some people choose to do both.
+Examples of positive New Year’s resolutions include reaching a comfortable weight, cutting down on alcohol, quitting smoking, or starting a daily meditation practice.

 The bottom line

 Setting New Year’s resolutions as a couple can help enhance closeness, intimacy, and satisfaction in your relationship.
 There are many different types of couple’s resolutions you could make, but the most important thing is that you agree on them together.
-When discussing resolutions with your partner, focus on the benefits of setting a resolution.
-Keep goals realistic, so you’re more likely to succeed.
-And most importantly, remember to have fun!
+When discussing resolutions with your partner, focus on the benefits, keep goals realistic, and most importantly, remember to have fun!

 why trust our exports reliability shield